Polarising/bcrypt/README.md

 [![Build Status](https://travis-ci.org/Polarising/bcrypt.svg?branch=master)](https://travis-ci.org/Polarising/bcrypt)

-Instead of using PHP hash password API, encrypt plain text by using Bcrypt algorithm, and make sure it's compatible with other languages, like Java, python
+Instead of using PHP hash password API, encrypt plain text by using Bcrypt algorithm, and make sure it's compatible with Bcrypt in other programming languages, like Java, python.

 ## Installing Bcrypt